 Paragraph fields have a 2000 character maximum.
 As you type, the number will count down accordingly.
 Note: In Google Chrome and Mozilla Firefox browsers, there is an option to drag the corner to expand the box (not supported by Internet Explorer).

 Do I have to save every page as I complete the application?

-No, once you move to a new section of the application, all of the information you previously entered is automatically saved.
-When you opt to do this, you will be asked to provide your e-mail address and create a password for your future access to the application you are working on.
+No. Once you move to a new section of the application, all of the information you previously entered is automatically saved.
+If you do not finish the application and exit the browser, you will be asked to log in again, with your e-mail address and password, to access the application you are working on.